alikia2x/openrewind/README.md

 ### Big-little architecture optimizations for Apple Silicon

-We wrote a small Swift program that allows a given program to run at a selected QoS energy class.
-On ARM Macs, this means we can offload some work (such as video encoding) to energy-efficient cores, reducing peak CPU usage and power consumption.
+We wrote a small Swift program that allows a given program to run at a selected QoS class.
+On ARM Mac, this means we can put some work (such as video encoding) to Efficient cores, reducing peak CPU usage and power consumption.

 > See: [Prioritize Work with Quality of Service Classes](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/EnergyGuide-iOS/PrioritizeWorkWithQoS.html)